hallorant/bigmit/model1usb/README.md

   cable I use parallel red-black wire.
 Inside the computer it doesn't matter.
   Do not use wire-wrap guage wire for this modification!

-* Eight MCM4517P15 or MCM6665BP20 memory chips.
-Search AliExpress or eBay for deals (or reach out to sellers like Mav).
+* Eight MCM4517P15 (16K) or MCM6665BP20 (64K used as 16K) memory chips.
+Search
+  AliExpress or eBay for deals (or reach out to sellers like Mav).
 Note the mod can be done with the original 4116 memory but it is far more complex and needs a boost-buck transformer like my CoCo2 mod used.
 I have not fully documented keeping the 4116 memory in the computer, but I do sketch how to do it below (not recommended).
 Memory is socketed (thank goodness) so this is easy to install.
 Ensure what you buy is in a 16-pin DIP package.
 Also if you upgraded a CoCo 2 from 16K to 64K, the 16K memory you took out is 4517 memory (and will work).

 * (optional) 2 14-pin DIP sockets and a 14-pin DIP 7 position switch.
 I'll show
   this below, however, you can just use a short wire.

+*NOTE:* If you have done the Rosser 64k-in-the-keyboard modification to your Model 1 this conversion is greatly simplified.
+The 6555 memory you used is fine.
+One could consider doing Rosser's modification prior to this one.
+I have found Rosser's modification to be very helpful to keep an expansion interface (which you pull the memory out of once you do Rosser's modification) stable.
+I did this with one of my prototype machines, the other used 4517 (16K) memory.

 What tools do you need